Freedom is what you do with what's been done to you.

 Mooks but No Bosses: With the singular notable exception of the hallucination of Lugo, there are no enemies in the game who are above Elite Mooks.
 Even that one possible boss is optional, as dying there rewinds the scene and replaces him with a normal heavy.
 Additionally, no one shows up in the game with a fanfare depicting their "video game boss" status, no major character engages the player in a desperate stand-off like a video game boss would, and all named characters that die do so in cutscenes or while they are helpless.
 The supposed "villain" of the game, with whom the player has probably been anticipating a colossal Final Boss fight for at least half of the game, turns out to have died long before the game began and is only a hallucination.

-Mook Horror Show: Word of Godhere says that the game's Enemy Chatter was intended to evoke this, with the mooks' combat dialogue moving from confident and professional in the opening of the game to anxious and frightened by the end.
+Mook Horror Show: The developers intended the game's Enemy Chatter to evoke this, with the mooks' combat dialogue moving from confident and professional in the opening of the game to anxious and frightened by the end.

 Interestingly there are a couple of times in which the player can Take a Third Option, but they tend to be hidden, requiring the player to think a little out of the box to find them.
 The outcomes have a tendency to be just as bad, but on the other hand they carry the common implication that neither Walker or the player is willing to just blindly obey Konrad and, by extension, the game's suggestions.
 Here's some examples: